benjymous/annotations/sandman/sandman.01.md

 - Neil Gaiman, via Tanaqui C. Weaver <tweaver@isis.cs.du.edu>
 - Andrew Sigel <sigel@vsscad.enet.dec.com>
 - Ralf Hildebrandt added a note about the title, the connection between Unity and Desire, more info about the Yellow Pages and lots more details and edits.
 - Richard Munn confirmed the T.S.
-Eliot quote, updated the references to Paul's Return, and noted the mirroring in the first and last panels, and added the note about The Sun.
+Eliot quote, updated the references to Paul's Return, noted the mirroring in the first and last panels, added the note about The Sun, and added some details given in the Audible version.
 - /u/PonyEnglish pointed out the Henry Treece reference.